kyma-project/kyma/components/istio-kyma-patch/README.md

 ## Overview

-To run kyma some changes needs to be made in default Istio isntallation.
-This application patches already existing Istio installation of Istio so it can be used by kyma.
+To run Kyma, the default Istio installation needs some changes.
+This application patches the already existing Istio installation so that Kyma can use Istio.

+## Usage

-The patch application performs several steps:
+The application performs several steps:
-1. Check if required CRDs are deployed on setup.
-The script reads file named `required-crds`.
-The file should contain list of Istio's CRDs which are required by kyma.
+1. Check if the required CRDs are already deployed.
+The script reads the `required-crds` file which should contain a list of Istio's CRDs that Kyma requires.
+If CRDs are not deployed patch will fail.

-1. The configuration of sidecar injector.
+2. Configure the sidecar injector.
 The following changes are introduced to the `istio-sidecar-injector` ConfigMap:
     * The **policy** parameter is set to `disabled`.
-    * The **zipkinAddress** points to zipkin deployed in `kyma-system` Namespace.
+    * The **zipkinAddress** points to Zipkin deployed in the `kyma-system` Namespace.
-    * All containers have set default **resources.limits.memory** to `128Mi` and **resources.limits.cpu** to `100m`.
+    * All containers have the default **resources.limits.memory** set to `128Mi` and **resources.limits.cpu** to `100m`.

-1. Istio components are patched.
-The script is expecting files in format `<resource-name>.<kind>.patch.json` which contain patch in JsonPatch format.
-Components are patched using `kubectl patch` command.
-Patched resource may not exist.
-If other failure occurs the script must fail.
-See [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml) to see which patches are applied by default.
+3. Patch Istio components.
+The script looks for files in the `{resource-name}.{kind}.patch.json` format which contain a `JsonPatch`.
+The components are applied using the `kubectl patch` command.
+The modified resource may not exist.
+Patch will be skipped for such resource.
+On any other failure (e.g. wrongly formatted patch, network error, etc.) application will fail.
+See the [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml) to learn which patches are applied by default.

-1. Unnecessary Istio components are removed - patch looks for file named `delete` which should contain lines in following format:

-    ```<kind> <resource-name>```

-    Every line must describe an Istio resource to delete.
-Resources are deleted from `istio-system` namespace.
-    It is not an error if resource to delete is missing.
-See [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml)
-    to see which patches are applied by default.
+4. Remove the unnecessary Istio components.
+The patch looks for the file named `delete` which should contain lines in the `{kind} {resource-name}` format.
+Every line describes an Istio resource which should be deleted from the `istio-system` Namespace.
+It is not an error if the resource to delete is missing.
+See the [job ConfigMap](../../resources/istio-kyma-patch/templates/configmap.yaml) to see which patches are applied by default.

+Patch accepts following environmental variables:
+* `CONFIG_DIR` which indicates a directory where patches are placed.
+If not set script will use directory it is placed in as default.

 ## Prerequisites

 Istio must be installed in istio-system namespace in order to run this app.

-## Usage

-Patch accepts following environmental variables:
-* `CONFIG_DIR` which indicates a directory where patches are placed.
-If not set script will use directory it is placed
-in as default.